vmlrodrigues/curtaurl/README.md

 # Notes

+- CurtaURL is a fork of [Chhoto URL](https://github.com/SinTan1729/chhoto-url).
 - It started as a fork of [`simply-shorten`](https://gitlab.com/draganczukp/simply-shorten).
 - The list of adjectives and names used for random short url generation is a modified version of [this list used by docker](https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go).